 Katy Krassner held the VP of Publicity title at Sanctuary Records Group where she led press campaigns for Robert Plant, KISS, John Mellencamp, Lynyrd Skynyrd, Morrissey, Tegan & Sara and Earth, Wind & Fire to name just a few.
 Katy is also a published author and successful entertainment-based writer.
 She made a mid-career transition to digital media focusing on social media management, and she now manages Duran Duran’s social media.
 Helping guide entertainment brands and artists through the sometimes murky waters of social media, Katy has found her niche.
 With a genuine understanding of social media as a tool to create personal relationships with fans, Katy enjoys developing the community of Loud & Proud Records online.

-Amy Lipsky – Project Manager
+Amy Lipsky – Director of Artist Development

 Amy knew from an early age that she wanted to pursue a career in the music industry, always having felt a deep connection to artists and their stories told through song.
 She graduated from Nashville’s Belmont University with a degree in Music Business, where she gained internship experience in marketing, promotion, and recording companies.
 She joined Thirty Tigers Management after finishing college, and then Sacks & Company Media Relations.
 Amy has a innate, genuine understanding of the roles that management, record labels, and services companies play in the career of an artist.
 She recently made the move back to her hometown to work in Loud & Proud Records’ Raleigh, NC office.